Explicit equivalence between the spectral localizer and local Chern and winding markers: Brief introduction to local markers

 \subsection{Spectral localizer and spectral localizer index}

-The topological invariants in all topological classes can be computed by reasoning about the spectrum of the spectral localizer operator~\cite{loring2015k,Cerjan_2024tutorial}.
+The topological invariants in all topological classes can be obtained from the spectrum of the spectral localizer operator~\cite{loring2015k,loring2017finite,Cerjan_2024tutorial}.
 The spectral localizer operator depends on the Hamiltonian $\hat{H}$ and the position operator $\hat{x}$ as follows